janekfleper/typst-fancy-units/docs/manual.typ

 === Styling and Joining <unit-examples-styling-and-joining>

 You can apply styling to (mulitple) units or just to a part of a unit.
-The styling functions are attached to the (group of) units and compoents inside.
+The styling functions are attached to the (group of) units and components inside.
 E.g. if there is a fraction or an exponent in the styling function, they will also be formatted accordingly.

 It is also possible to apply the styling only to the base unit or only to the exponent.
-The parser will always attach an exponent to the previous unit, the separation by the styling functions is therefore not an issue.
+The parser will just attach an exponent to the previous unit, the separation by the styling functions is therefore not an issue.

 If a unit is split up into multiple parts due to the styling, you can use a colon to join the components again.
 This is useful when you want to apply styling only to the prefix or the base unit.
-In addition this is also useful when you want to include a Typst variable in a unit.
+In addition this is also necessary to include a Typst variable in a unit.

 Since the underscore character `_` is reserved for _italic_ styling you have to use the function `sub()` to add a subscript to a unit.
 As for an exponent, the parser will attach the subscript to the previous unit and the formatter will use the function `math.attach()`.
-If a unit has an exponent and a subscript, everything will therefore be formatted correctly.
+If a unit has both an exponent and a subscript, everything will therefore be formatted correctly.

 The rules regarding spaces around styling functions are equivalent to the function `num()`...
 (Put this in the general Styling chapter).